Yelp/elastalert/docs/source/ruletypes.rst

 ``opsgenie_message``: Set the OpsGenie message to something other than the rule name.
 The message can be formatted with fields from the first match e.g. "Error occurred for {app_name} at {timestamp}.".

+``opsgenie_description``: Set the OpsGenie description to something other than the rule body.
+The message can be formatted with fields from the first match e.g. "Error occurred for {app_name} at {timestamp}.".

 ``opsgenie_alias``: Set the OpsGenie alias.
 The alias can be formatted with fields from the first match e.g "{app_name} error".

 ``opsgenie_subject``: A string used to create the title of the OpsGenie alert.
 Can use Python string formatting.